ACCEPTING CASES NATIONWIDE

 How much are 1,4-dioxane lawsuit settlements worth?

-1,4-dioxane settlements will vary greatly from district to district, but likely be several million dollars or more.
+1,4-dioxane settlements will vary greatly from district to district, but settlements could be several million dollars or more for districts that file successful claims.

 Who qualifies to file a 1,4-dioxane lawsuit?